ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 abort the collect request with "unrecognizedTask".
 When it does so, it is up to the Collector to retry its request.

-> OPEN ISSUE: This semantics is awkward, as there's no way for the Leader to
-> distinguish between Collectors who support this mechanism and those that don't.

 The Leader MUST advertise the task in every aggregate share request issued to the Helper as described in {{task-advertisement}}.